notofonts/noto-docs/src/descriptions/NotoSansPalmyrene.md

-Noto Sans Palmyrene is a unmodulated (“sans serif”) design for texts in the historical Palmyrene script.
+Noto Sans Palmyrene is a unmodulated (“sans serif”) design for texts in the historical Middle Eastern _Palmyrene_ script.
 It has multiple weights, contains 57 glyphs, and supports 36 characters.